SB321/Gym-Workout-Tracker/README.md

   * Ensure you have Docker and Kubernetes installed and configured.

 ## Docker Containerization:
-  * create a Dockerfile, build the Docker image, and push it to a Dockerhub(used here) for this Gym Workout Tracker application.
+  * Create a Dockerfile, build the Docker image, and push it to a Dockerhub(used here) for this Gym Workout Tracker application.

 ## Kubernetes Deployment:
   * Deploy Gym Workout Tracker to Kubernetes by defining Kubernetes YAML files for deployment, services.
 Configure scaling, auto-healing of the application to meet varying traffic demands, ensuring high availability and reliability.